-With small chips, integrated circuits, it was possible to build smaller and reasonable Home Computers in the 1970s.
+With small chips, at first integrated circuits then microchips, it was possible to build smaller and reasonable Home Computers in the 1970s.
 IBM and other big players underestimated this market, so Atari, Apple, Commodore, Sinclair, etc. started the Home Computer Revolution, one computer for every home.

 Some first versions came as self-assembly kit, like the Altair 8800 (1975), or with built in TV output, like the Apple I (1976), or as fully assembled video game console like the Atari VCS (1977), followed by more performant versions with an graphical user interface, like the Apple Mac (1984), or the Commodore Amiga 1000 (1985).

 IBM started in 1981 with the 5150 the Personal Computer era.
-Third party developers were able to provide operating systems, like Microsoft DOS, or hardware extensions for the standardized extension slots, like hard-drives, video-cards, sound-cards, etc., soon other companies created clones of the IBM PC, the famous "PC Compatible".
+Third party developers were able to provide operating systems, like Microsoft DOS, or hardware extensions for the standardized hardware specification, like hard-drives, video-cards, sound-cards, etc., soon other companies created clones of the IBM PC, the famous "PC Compatible".

 Gaming was already in the Home Computer era an important sales argument, the early PC graphics standards like CGA and EGA were not really able to compete with the graphics generated by the Denise chip in an Commodore Amiga 500, but with the rise of SVGA (1989) standards and the compute power of the Intel 486 CPU (1989), game forges were able to build games with superior 3D graphics, like Wolfenstein 3D (1992), Comanche (1992) or Strike Commander (1993) and the race for higher display resolutions and more detailed 3D graphics continues until today.